JerryGreenough/Delaunay-Meshing-Videos/README.md

 <p>
-Here is a simple example of how to go from a list of boundary nodes to an animation of the Delaunay trianbulation of its interior.
+Here is a simple example of how to go from a list of boundary nodes to an animation of the Delaunay triangulation of its interior.
 </p>

 ```